 - I. Assemble a list of all employees with contact information including cell phone, home phone and e-mail addresses. - II.
 Assemble a broadcast fax or email list of local radio and television stations with their news phone number. - III.
 Assemble a broadcast fax or e-mail list of physician offices and hospitals. - IV.
 Obtain from the County Manager's office a contact at the County Emergency Management Headquarters. - V. Make list of contact information for wholesalers and delivery services such as UPS and FedEx. - VI.
-Obtain waterproof covering material for later use. - 1.
-If controlled substances are lost in a disaster the pharmacist-manager needs to contact the Greensboro DEA office at 336/547-4219.
+Obtain waterproof covering material for later use. - If controlled substances are lost in a disaster the pharmacist-manager needs to contact the Greensboro DEA office at 336/547-4219.
 It may be necessary to complete a loss form DEA 106 and/or disposal form DEA 41.
-A similar form should be completed for the Board of Pharmacy and can be obtained by calling 919/246-1050 or by visiting www.ncbop.org, (click on "Pharmacists", select "Forms, Applications, and Instructions" and choose the appropriate form to download.) - 2.
+A similar form should be completed for the Board of Pharmacy and it can be obtained at 828/465-2324. - 2.
 If the pharmacy is to be closed and/or evacuated the appropriate supervisory personnel should be notified. - 3.
 Anticipate power outages.
 In some cases a portable generator may be advisable.
 Ice and coolers should be available to store refrigerated products.
 Store flammable materials appropriately. - 4.
-Check the Board's website homepage at www.ncbop.org for guidance in the case of hurricanes.
+Check the Board's website home page at www.ncbop.org for guidance in the case of hurricanes.
 Text will be prominently placed near the top of the page. - 5.
 If the pharmacy computer is down prescriptions can be dispensed manually.
 (Note #15) Labels can be typed or handwritten using a waterproof pen if possible.
-Printed drug information may not be available but patient counseling still needs to occur.
+Printed drug

-- 6. Refill authorizations may be difficult or impossible to obtain.
+- information may not be available but patient counseling still needs to occur. - 6.
+Refill authorizations may be difficult or impossible to obtain.
 Pharmacists can then utilize the Emergency Refill rule, .1809.
 This allows for a one time emergency refill up to a 30 day supply provided that: - a.
 The drug is not a controlled substance; - b.
 The medication is essential to the maintenance of life or to the continuation of therapy in a chronic condition; - c.
 In the pharmacist's judgment, interruption of therapy might produce undesirable health consequences; - d.
 The pharmacist creates a written order with pertinent information: - e.
 The pharmacist notifies the prescriber or the prescriber's office of the emergency dispensing within 72 hours. - 7.
 If the store is to be closed and evacuation is warranted the pharmacist-manager should produce 2 sets of backup tapes or disks of all drug inventory and all prescription information.
 One set of information could be kept in a safe place and another kept off-site in the possession of the pharmacist-manager.
 Prior to evacuation, computers should be shut down and covered with waterproof material.
 If flooding is expected the computer should be disconnected from the terminals and moved to a safe area. - 8.
 Schedule II drugs should be moved to a locked, secure place.
 A safe may be used but is not required.
 Other products such as prescription drugs should be moved, if possible, above the floor level and covered with waterproof materials. - 9.
 Notify all store personnel if the store is to be closed.
 (See # I.) - 10.
 Notify local radio and television media if the store is to be closed.
 (See # II.)